 About the ASHA Journals

 ASHA publishes four peer-reviewed scholarly journals and one peer-reviewed scholarly review journal pertaining to the general field of communication sciences and disorders (CSD) and to the professions of audiology and speech-language pathology, two of which are more clinical in nature and one that is more setting-specific in nature.
 Their collective mission is the dissemination of research findings, theoretical advances, and clinical knowledge in the field of communication sciences and disorders.

 Advantages of Publishing With the ASHA Journals

 As a professional society representing more than 228,000 members who are audiologists; speech-language pathologists; and speech, language, and hearing scientists, ASHA is committed to the publication of research, and has been for more than 85 years.

-Every member and affiliate of ASHA has full access to the journals American Journal of Audiology; American Journal of Speech-Language Pathology; Journal of Speech, Language, and Hearing Research; and Language, Speech, and Hearing Services in Schools—including their complete archives as a benefit of membership or affiliation.
-Affiliates of ASHA's Special Interest Groups have full access to the scholarly review journal, Perspectives of the ASHA Special Interest Groups.
+Every member and affiliate of ASHA has full access to the journals American Journal of Audiology; American Journal of Speech-Language Pathology; Journal of Speech, Language, and Hearing Research; and Language, Speech, and Hearing Services in Schools—including their complete archives—as a benefit of membership or affiliation.
+Affiliates of ASHA’s Special Interest Groups have full access to the scholarly review journal, Perspectives of the ASHA Special Interest Groups.
 When you choose to publish in an ASHA journal, your research is, therefore, directly available to a very large readership.
 Moreover, that readership grows as ASHA grows.
 An article published in an ASHA scholarly journal 10 years ago, for example, is now available to roughly 75,000 more people than at the time of publication.